spring-projects/spring-aot-smoke-tests/security-ldap/README.md

-Tests Spring LDAP with Spring Security
+Tests if with Spring Security with LDAP works